History of the Staten Island Railway: Grade crossing elimination: 1926–1950

 On June 25, 1926, the Transit Commission ordered the elimination of four grade crossings on Staten Island—at Bay Street in Clifton, and at Hope Avenue, Belair Road, and Tompkins Avenue in Fort Wadsworth.
 The project would cost $1,000,000, with half of the cost going to the railroad and a quarter each to the city and state.
 At the time, the grade crossing at Bay Street was thought of as the most dangerous grade crossing on Staten Island.
 The SIRT sued the Transit Commission, arguing that it did not have the power to order the construction of such projects.
 The Court of Appeals ruled in favor of the Transit Commission on July 23, 1926.
 The case was carried to the Supreme Court, which decided to hear the case "for a lack of jurisdiction."

-On November 27, 1929, the Transit Commission held hearings on proposals to eliminate eleven grade crossings in Dongan Hills and Grasmere at Old Town Road, Buell Avenue, Liberty Avenue, Sea View Avenue, Garretson Avenue, Cromwell Avenue, Tysen Avenue, Burgher Avenue, Clove Avenue, Parkinson Avenue and Grasmere Avenue.
+On November 27, 1929, the Transit Commission held hearings on proposals to eliminate eleven grade crossings in Dongan Hills and Grasmere at Old Town Road, Buel Avenue, Liberty Avenue, Seaview Avenue, Garretson Avenue, Cromwell Avenue, Tysen Lane, Burgher Avenue, Clove Road, Parkinson Avenue and Grasmere Avenue.
 On September 14, 1932, the Transit Commission approved plans for the elimination of these eleven grade crossings.

-The elimination of grade crossings continued in the 1930s in all three sub-divisions.
-On the Perth Amboy sub-division, a large grade-elimination project took place on the southern portion of the line.
-The project was completed in 1934; new brick stations were built and the single-track portion of the line that ran through Skunk's Misery was double-tracked; the latter requiring a lot of rock fill.

 The Grasmere–Dongan Hills grade crossing elimination project was completed in 1934.
 The project eliminated eleven crossings and cost $1,576,000.
 The crossings were removed by putting the line in an open cut through Grasmere and elevating it through Dongan Hills.
 As part of the project, a new street—North Railroad Avenue— was constructed, paralleling the line's north side from Clove Road to Parkinson Avenue.